Solve each rational inequality. Give the solution set in interval notation. (x+1)/(x-4)>0

 Rational Inequalities

 Rational inequalities involve expressions where one side is a ratio of polynomials.
-To solve them, you must find values of the variable that make the inequality true, considering where the expression is defined and the sign of the numerator and denominator.
+Solving them requires finding values of the variable that make the inequality true, considering where the expression is defined and the sign of the rational expression.

 Recommended video: